Unaccompanied Asylum Seeking Children (Legal Advice and Appeals) Bill [HL]

 Government Spending

-The bill will increase government spending to cover the fees and costs associated with providing legal advice to unaccompanied asylum-seeking children.
-No specific figures are provided in the bill itself.
+The bill will increase government spending to cover the cost of providing legal advice to unaccompanied asylum-seeking children.
+The exact figure is not specified in the bill itself, but it is expected to add to the existing budget for immigration and asylum support.

 Groups Affected

-- Unaccompanied asylum-seeking children: They will benefit from guaranteed legal representation and an extended appeal period.
+- Unaccompanied asylum-seeking children: Directly benefits from guaranteed legal representation and extended appeal deadlines, improving their chances of a fair asylum process.

-- Level 3 immigration advisors: They will see an increase in demand for their services.
+- Level 3 immigration advisors: Will experience increased demand for their services.

-- The Home Office (Secretary of State): They are responsible for implementing the bill and funding legal aid provisions.
+- The Home Office (Secretary of State): Responsible for implementing the bill and covering associated costs.

 Powered by nyModel